xu5343/qbittorrent-nox-static/README.md

 # qbittorrent-nox-static

-This repo contains a build script for `qbittorent-nox` to create a fully static automatically using the current releases of the main dependencies, and an install script for installing `qbittorent-nox` to your seedbox.
+This repo contains a build script for `qbittorent-nox` to creat5e a fully static automatically using the current releases of the main dependencies, and an install script for installing `qbittorent-nox` to your seedbox.

 ## Installation